top of page

 Being raised in poverty by a struggling single mother taught me from an early age the importance of building community, practicing mutual aid, and not relying on the State for help or the nuclear family unit for love.
 In Western culture, largely influenced by capitalism, most kids are deprived of their parents’ presence.
 For me, this deprivation birthed a deep longing and a mission to find and cultivate that love.
 I regularly host intimate gatherings that celebrate platonic love and cultivate community.
 I think of these events as both social practice art, ritual, and prefigurative politics.
 At these events, such as the annual Manifestations of Luv gathering that takes place in February, we practice vulnerability, loving-kindness, intimacy, feminist consciousness-raising and being in sacred circle.
 The Witches Cove by Jan Mandijn from the 16th century and the more recent Dance by Matisse are compelling evidence of how important the sacred circle has been throughout history.
 I use photographic documentation from these happenings as reference for paintings which then manifest more gatherings, creating a feedback loop.

-All of my work is about getting in touch with each other, land and body, which are all inseparable.
+All of my work is about getting in touch with each other, land and body, which are inseparable.
 Just as birds have their flock, bees their hive, and wolves their pack, humans also need kin.
 I’m drawn to Donna Haraway’s definition of ‘oddkin’ which refers to having solidarity across species and forming alternative and queered family dynamics.
 My “Oddkin” series depicts mystical gatherings of humans with the local flora and fauna.
 Butterflies and birds symbolize freedom and transformation.
 Sustained hope for ultimate liberation informs my art practice in every way.

 Working within the esoteric art movement, my paintings pull ideas from the ether into reality like magic, a tradition as old as time.
 I am cultivating a spiritual practice that informs my painting and helps me connect to my ancestors and the earliest known artists (creators of Celtic passage tomb carvings and the bison paintings in Lascaux) through ritual, symbolism, and continuing this sacred tradition of mark-making and manifestation.
 I am interested in the mysterious aspects of the human condition, the feelings we can all relate to but cannot be translated into words or data points.
 I believe it is the artist, musician, and poet's job to dance around these common truths but never fully capture them.